pulkitgarg04/bloguer/README.md

 - **Prisma**: ORM for seamless database integration with PostgreSQL.
 - **JWT (JSON Web Tokens)**: For secure user authentication and session management.
 - **Cloudflare Workers**: Serverless platform for deploying the backend globally.
-- **Google Gemini AI**: For AI-powered article content generation (secure backend integration).
+- **Generative AI**: For AI-powered article content generation (secure backend integration).

 ### Features
 - **Blog Management**: Create, edit, and delete blog posts.
-- **AI-Powered Writing**: Generate article content using Google Gemini AI based on title and category.
+- **AI-Powered Writing**: Generate article content using Generative AI based on title and category.
 - **User Authentication**: Secure login and signup with JWT.
 - **Rich Text Editor**: Enables dynamic content creation.
 - **Serverless Architecture**: Ensures speed and scalability with Cloudflare Workers.

+### Changelog
+Refer to [CHANGELOG](CHANGELOG.md) for version history and updates.

 ### Contributing
-Contributions to Bloguer are welcome and appreciated!
-Feel free to fork the repository, submit issues, or create pull requests to suggest new features or fix bugs.
+We appreciate your interest in contributing to Bloguer!
+Your contributions help us improve and grow.
+Please feel free to submit pull requests, report issues, or suggest new features.
+Your feedback and participation are highly valued as we continue to develop and enhance the platform.

+For detailed guidelines on how to contribute, please see our [CONTRIBUTING](CONTRIBUTING.md) file.

 ### License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.